 Automated Certificate Management

-Certificates handled by ACM automatically renew before they expire, and new certificates are created automatically whenever you add or remove a custom domain.
-All applications with paid dynos include ACM for free.
+Certificates handled by ACM automatically renew one month before they expire, and new certificates are created automatically whenever you add or remove a custom domain.
+All applications, except apps using

 Automated Certificate Management uses Let’s Encrypt, the free, automated, and open certificate authority for managing your application’s TLS certificates.
-Let’s Encrypt is run for the public benefit by the Internet Research Security Group (ISRG).
+Let’s Encrypt is run for the public benefit by the Internet Security Research Group (ISRG).

-ACM is enabled by default for all applications created after March 21, 2017 that are running on Hobby or Professional dynos.
-The following steps are for applications currently running on
+ACM is enabled by default for all Common Runtime apps created after March 21, 2017 that run on Basic or Professional dynos.
+The following steps are for apps currently running on

-If your app is currently running on Free dynos, Automated Certificate Management is enabled automatically when you upgrade your app to use Hobby or Professional dynos:
+eco dynos, Heroku enables ACM automatically when you upgrade your app to use Basic or Professional dynos:

-$ heroku ps:resize web=1:Hobby
+$ heroku ps:resize web=basic

 $ heroku certs:auto:enable